coincashew/ethereum-scripts/README.md

 ```

 ### Pro tips:
 * Always test first on Testnets !!!
+Then you can graduate to mainnet.
-* Use time synchronization, such as Chrony.
+* Don't attest too late.
+Use time synchronization, such as Chrony.
-* Take security seriously.
+* Take [security](https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/guide-or-security-best-practices-for-a-eth2-validator-beaconchain-node) seriously.
 Use the firewall option -w
 * Keep validator keys offline!
 And have fun !!!

 Before continuing, please learn the syntax of this script.
 To view the usage options, use ./eth-node-install-besu-lodestar.sh -h